 Non-Medical Transportation: Personal attendants who take you to community activities or who perform essential errands for or with you can be reimbursed for transportation.
 Transportation must occur in your local home community unless otherwise stated in your Person-Centered Service Plan and must be to the closest location to your home.
-There is a 300 mile limit per month available with this service.
+There is a 300-mile limit per month available with this service.
+Non-Medical Transportation with the personal attendant should only be used as a last resort.
+Family and friends should be utilized first when needing transportation to community activities and/or essential errands.